 A Globe-Trotter vanity case is the ultimate throwback to a bygone era of luxury.
-We take a look at the origins of this ornate yet eminently practical travel staple.
+We take a look at the origins of this ornate yet eminently practical travel staple. encapsulating our contemporary designs into developing our modern takes on a travel vanity case.

-Vanity cases may be considered a distinctly feminine accessory but, in Britain at least, they were originally designed for men and came into fashion towards the end of the 18th century.
+Makeup vanity cases may be considered a distinctly feminine accessory but, in Britain at least, they were originally designed for men and came into fashion towards the end of the 18th century.
 Known as ‘dressing cases’, these were finely crafted containers made from luxury materials and finishes with compartments for toiletries such as cologne, shaving cream, combs and manicure tools.

 The French, however, were one step ahead when they pioneered the ‘Nécessaire de Voyage’ (sometimes just known as ‘Nécessaires’), which date back to the 14th century.
 These practical yet highly decorative travel cases were made for royalty and noblemen and gradually became more extravagant in design as travelling requirements evolved.
 Intricate compartments were designed to transport everything from cutlery to stationery, sewing equipment and even candle holders.

-Probably the oldest vanity case known to man was discovered by Howard Carter (he of Tutankhamun fame) and is over 3,000 years old.
+Probably the oldest vanity boxes known to man was discovered by Howard Carter (he of Tutankhamun fame) and is over 3,000 years old.
 The inlaid cedar box was discovered in a pharaoh’s tomb and contained stone ointment jars, perfumes, face paints and a hand mirror made from polished metal with a wooden handle decorated in gold.
 Proof, if needed, that man’s desire to look good is nothing new.

 Useful though they may be, vanity cases have always been unashamedly decadent in design.
 This was taken to a whole new level in the 1920s, when women's burgeoning independence (it was now socially acceptable for young ladies to smoke and apply make-up in public) meant that vanity cases had new requirements.
 Rather than previous bulky models, these new portable kits were sleek and slimline in design according to the Art Deco style.
 They were made by the eminent jewellery houses of the day, such as Cartier and Van Cleef & Arpels, and featured gorgeous detailing and materials including mother of pearl, tortoise shell, jade and precious stones.
 Charles Arpels (Van Cleef & Arpels co-founder) came up with the idea after he noticed his friend, American heiress Florence Gould, tossing her lipstick, cigarette lighter, powder and a few banknotes in a Lucky Strike tin.
 This inspired him to create a slimline vanity case so that a lady could fit all her necessities into one stylish, on-the-go piece of kit.